MA in History

 Students in the MA program are required to complete at least 12 hours (three 400-level courses and one 500-level research seminar) in one of the following major fields:

 - Modern Europe

 - United States

 In addition, students must complete one minor field by taking three courses in a field other than their major.
+We encourage all MA students to take History 403 and this course counts towards the minor field.
 The minor fields are:

 - Gender and Women's History